DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 ## Scroll to Row

 The virtual table can be scrolled programmatically, through the `scrollToRow` methods.
 To call these, you should use `VirtualTable` plugin's reference.
-The following demo demonstrates how to do that:
+The following demo demonstrates how scroll table to added row :

 .embedded-demo({ "path": "grid-virtual-scrolling/scroll-to-row", "showThemeSelector": true })